 Purpose

-The purpose of the Quality Lead (QL) report is to provide information for Quality Leads on the monitoring assignments assigned to the quality specialists (QSs) at the various sites in a given time period.
-The data can be used to help track progress on completed and excepted monitors, in addition to those still remaining to be completed.
+The purpose of the Hierarchy summary report is for Engineering, Program and support staff that need to be able to view the details of employee Hierarchy and or generate Reports based on the Hierarchy to be able to do so without having to login to the database and run direct queries.

 XML Information

-The location of the RDL “executable” code for the report can be found in Version Manager at:
+The location of the RDL “executable” code for the report can be found in TFS at:

-\cms\Assignment and Exception Tool\Code\SSRS\AEReports\AEReports\BCC QME_AE_RptQSRptbySite.rdl
+\cms\eCoaching_V2\Code\SSRS\eCoachingReport\eCoachingReport\HierarchySummary.rdl

 This contains all the code that defines the SQL, the formatting, and any other special effects.